 Blood pressure risk indicator

-Pros: This could be particularly useful if you’re not having your blood pressure regularly monitored by a health professional or your don't always remember the recommended limits.
+This could be particularly useful if you’re not having your blood pressure regularly monitored by a health professional or your don't always remember the recommended limits.

 Irregular heartbeat detector